 Key Takeaways

-When faced with this issue, a help desk professional can start by checking the power supply, ensuring a secure electrical connection, inspecting for loose components, and scanning for malware.
+When faced with issues, a help desk professional can start by checking the power supply, ensuring a secure electrical connection, inspecting for loose components, and scanning for malware.

 1. Keyboard and Mouse Issues